DavisMcCue/cs4540_sp2020_g09-KeepassXC/Sprint_Reviews/Sprint_Review_02.md

 ## Prabesh Poudel

 #### What went well?
+The program no longer crashes when provided with invalid URL.
 #### What didn’t go so well?
+I had to spend more than the estimated time to fix the issue.
 #### What have I learned?
+Even experienced programmer such as the maintainers of this project may sometimes fail to understand how a function from a framework works, leading to very strange and weird runtime error.
+I have learned that if I cannot find any bug after searching for hours, I would have to verify the results from frameworks.
 #### What still puzzles me?
+I am trying to find a way to quickly compile and test the application which currently takes around 3-4 minutes to build.
 #### What will we change to improve?
+I need to start using debugger tools to efficiently debug the program.

 ## Davis McCue
 #### What went well?